Calling

 What is secure text messaging for healthcare?

-Secure text messaging for healthcare refers to using encrypted, HIPAA-compliant platform like CallHub, to send and receive patient information.
+Secure text messaging for healthcare involves using an encrypted, HIPAA-compliant platform such as CallHub to send and receive patient information.
 It ensures messages are protected, auditable, and accessible only to authorized users, helping healthcare organizations meet regulatory requirements.

 Why is HIPAA compliance important for healthcare messaging?